publiccodenet/blog/README.md

 # Blog for Public Code

-This is the Blog for Public Code by the [Foundation For Public Code](https://publiccode.net).
+This is the Blog for Public Code by the [Foundation for Public Code](https://publiccode.net).

 ## Building the site